nfaltir/documentation/docs/developer-docs/latest/plugins/graphql.md

 You can edit these [configurations](/developer-docs/latest/setup-deployment-guides/configurations/optional/plugins.md) by creating the following file:

 :::caution
-Please note the setting for GraphQL `tracing` as changed and has been moved to `apolloServer.tracing`
+Please note the setting for GraphQL `tracing` has changed and has been moved to `apolloServer.tracing`
 :::

 ```js